Part of the Scorpion Group

 ScorpionTrack is able to provide, speed, direction, ignition state, battery condition and location details to the Police control room in the event of a theft.
 Subject to environmental variables, ScorpionTrack is accurate to within 10 metres.

-This information is gained using the very latest in UK designed and manufactured electronics along with the already proven GPS and GSM technologies.
+This information is gained using the very latest in UK designed and manufactured electronics along with the already proven GPS, GLONASS and GSM technologies.

 All of this along with Thatcham approval to the highest standard ensures the best accuracy currently available through such technology.